nipraxis/summer-2023/index.md

 ## About the course

-See [the main course page](https://nipraxis.org) for an overall description of the course, including the requirements, and a rough schedule of classes.
+See [the main course page](https://nipraxis.org) for an overall description of the course, including the requirements.

+See [the actual schedule](schedule.md) for a list of sessions and subjects.

 ## About this iteration